ooni/probe-cli/docs/design/dd-003-step-by-step.md

 terrible at all.
 My main concern is about the amount of similar code that we'll need to write and what we'll need to do should we discover that we need to perform some sort of refactoring that includes changing the code.
-We will have many places to change, which could be quite annoying.
-(How likely is this if we use basic primitives, though?)
+(How likely is this refactoring if we use basic primitives, though?)

 #### Notes on spreading complexity